zyn-org/zyn/docs/PROTOCOL.md

 **Request-Response Ordering:**

-The Entangle protocol guarantees that messages on a single TCP connection are processed in the order they are received.
+The Narwhal protocol guarantees that messages on a single TCP connection are processed in the order they are received.
 However, the protocol supports request pipelining through correlation IDs:

 - Clients can send multiple requests without waiting for responses
 - Each request that expects a response includes an `id` parameter (u32, 1-4294967295)